Sleep Inn & Suites Austin - Northeast

 Nomad Bar is quite an undertaking not too far from Downtown.
 This place has a trendy atmosphere buzzing around, while the people come here just to have a great time.
 Most come here after work, while for the rest, it's a regular fun outing.
 The chairs and tables are over-sized and comfy too.
 Not to mention the outdoor patio, where the weather feels just right.
 A potential romantic spot as well.
 But, this glistening bar is mainly better of for friend circles.
 It has a great range of premium drinks to select from, while the bartenders are professional thus bankable.
 The food served here is really delicious.
 One must try the hummus plate, which you may be surprised by its taste and texture.
 Occasional live music is just one the best aspects of this bar.
 A favorite spot for many.
 This place opens at 5pm.

-Carousel Lounge is a mildly unorthodox bar in Austin, with a crazy circus theme- pink elephant and lion-tamer murals including a carousel for real behind the bar.
-Known for their unpredictable on stage acts whether they are are amazing musical acts or the sensuous belly-dancers.
-Opened in the '60s, this bar is still the favorite of many and satisfying to most of its customers.
+Carousel Lounge is a mildly unorthodox bar in Austin, with a crazy circus theme.
+Check out the pink elephant and lion-tamer murals including a real miniature carousel behind the bar.
+Carousel Lounge is well-known for their unpredictable stage acts, from amazing musical acts or sensuous belly-dancers.
+Opened in the 1960s, this bar is still the favorite of many an Austin resident.
 The bar has a divey feel to it, with drinks available at dirt cheap rates.

 Quality Seafood Restaurant & Oyster Bar is part of the owner's retail and wholesale market, so you are sure that the fish is fresh.
 The menu features an extensive variety that will please any lover of seafood, with crawfish and catfish being popular favorites.
 While buying fish for your home, grab a dinner of oysters, scallops or cod.
 You can bring your whole family here, as the rates are moderate.
 You can also host your celebration here and treat your guests to fresh bounties from the sea.